bigskysoftware/missing/www/docs/10-main.md

 </figure>

-You can also install it into an npm project with `npm i -s missing.css`.
+You can also install it into an npm project with `npm i -s missing.css`{ .ok .color }.

 This will make your page look a bit like the one you are reading right now, without applying any classes.